saltstack/salt-ext-modules-vmware/docs/vmc.rst

 To create an SDDC in the Organization:
     Execute the `create` function from vmc_sddc module.
 This function will return the ID of the created SDDC.

-To get the sddc_id:
+Alternatively, to get the ``sddc_id`` from the UI:
     Navigate to the support tab of an SDDC on UI.

-To find the nsx-reverse-proxy-host which is referred as `hostname` in some of the VMC modules and states:
+To find the nsx-reverse-proxy-host which is referred to as `hostname` in some of the VMC modules and states:
     Execute `vmc_sddc.get_by_id` and get the `nsx_reverse_proxy_url` from the output.

     For example,